 In an earlier DSR blog I tried to turn this fear on its head and suggest that conversations with donor-conceived children offer wonderful opportunities for proud storytelling.
 But when does that storytelling begin?
 And how do parents begin the conversation?
 My advice is pretty consistent and shared — I think — by others experienced with donor conception.
 Tell early.
 Tell naturally.
 Tell before your child can begin to understand.

 There are several reasons why telling early makes sense.
 Here are a few “top liners”...

 Finally, telling early avoids any risks of procrastination.
 You might ask, ”Does it really matter whether we tell our child at 6 months or at 18 months?”
-If the goal is to have a child who “always knew,” you can — I think — safely tell him anytime up to 2 or 3 years of age.
+If the goal is to have a child who “always knew,” you can — I think — safely tell them anytime up to 2 or 3 years of age.
 The problem, I’ve found, is that once a child is verbal, parents who have yet begun conversations, are prone to delay telling.
-Some rationalize it, saying to themselves, “this is not a good time.”
+Some rationalize it, saying to themselves, “This is not a good time.”
 Others simply avoid the subject.
 “We just keep forgetting,” they may say.

 Babies babble.
 Parents can babble too.
 Babies gurgle and coo.
 Parents can gurgle and coo too.
-My best advice is to join your child when he is still a baby.
+My best advice is to join your child when they are still a baby.
 Yes, it may sound at the start like foolish babbling but clear communication will take shape over time.
-Before it does, you will be building your self-confidence, rooting your child in her proud history and setting the stage for a lifetime of open, honest conversations about matters big and small.
+Before it does, you will be building your self-confidence, rooting your child in their proud history and setting the stage for a lifetime of open, honest conversations about matters big and small.